iohanngrig/music_transformer/README.md

 ## Dataset

-The dataset provided for pre-trained models consist of works by J.S.
+The dataset consists of works by J.S.
 Bach.
 Midi files for training are placed inside the data/midi folder.
 You can try different/larger datasets.

 ## Training

-You have to train trainsofmer by running
+You have to train transformer by running

 ```bash
 python train_transformer.py
 ```
 monitor training by running `tensorboard --logdir runs/logs/train`.

-If training from the scratch or on a new dataset, modify `config.json`, and set `PARSE_MIDI_FILES: true` and `LOAD_MODEL: false`.
+If training from scratch or on a new dataset, modify `config.json`, and set `PARSE_MIDI_FILES: true` and `LOAD_MODEL: false`.

 ## Contributing